 They chose the Sig P320 over the Glock G19X in the open competition to win Uncle Sam’s favor.

-Glock didn’t win the half billion dollar contract with the G19 MHS but all was not lost.
-In fact, their loss is our gain.
+Glock didn’t win the half-billion-dollar contract with the G19 MHS but all was not lost.
+Their loss is our gain.

 Glock tweaked the Glock G19 MHS and named it the Glock G19X before releasing it to the public.